Kidplayer666/Tiny-random-game/README.md

 # Tiny-random-game
-This is a small game made in Python that has the objective of containing a fire It needs the following external packages: guizero (please add the dependencies names if added) Windows installer available on the other branch (untested) Any improvements are appreciated
+This is a small game made in Python that has the objective of containing a fire It needs the following external packages: guizero (please add the dependencies names if added) The Windows installer should install all necessaries dependencies but it hasn't been tested and feedback is appreciated.
+Any improvements and Feedback are deeply appreciated